 Also note that you may need to collect your baggage after clearing Customs and to recheck it if you are continuing on a flight.
 Do not assume that your baggage will be transferred for you.

-To fit in the overhead bin, your item must not exceed:
+In order to fit in the overhead bin, your carry-on bag must not exceed:

-* Please note: Overweight and oversized baggage will not be accepted on flights to/from the Dominican Republic, Haiti or Trinidad and Tobago.
+* Please note: Baggage in excess of two pieces will not be accepted on flights to/from the Dominican Republic, Haiti, Peru or Trinidad and Tobago.
+Overweight and Oversized baggage will not be accepted on flight to/from the Dominican Republic, Haiti or Trinidad and Tobago.